 2. Members of other established professions, such as physicians, attorneys, and clergy, may provide services that are similar or related to the scope of practice of psychology.
-They should be exempted from licensure on the condition that they not represent themselves to be psychologists.
+They should be exempted from licensure under this Act on the condition that they do not represent themselves to be ~~as~~ psychologists.

-Nothing in this Act shall be construed to prevent members of other recognized professions that are licensed, certified, or regulated under the laws of this state from rendering services consistent with their professional training and code of ethics, provided that they do not represent themselves to be psychologists.
-Duly recognized members of the clergy shall not be restricted from functioning in their ministerial capacity, provided that they do not represent themselves to be psychologists.
+~~Nothing in this Act shall be construed to prevent members of other recognized professions, including but not limited to physicians, other mental health providers, or attorneys that who are licensed, certified, or regulated under the laws of this state from rendering services consistent with their professional education and training, lawful scope of practice, and code of ethics, provided that they do not neither represent themselves to be psychologists, nor incorporate the following words in describing the services they offer to the public: psychological, psychologist, psychology, or derivatives thereof.
+Duly recognized members of the clergy shall not be restricted from functioning in their ministerial capacity, provided that if they neither do not represent themselves to be as psychologists nor incorporate the words psychological, psychologist, psychology, or derivatives thereof in the services they offer the public.~~

-3. The prior version of this Model Act included an exemption for the use of the terms school psychologist or certified school psychologist for all individuals credentialed by the state agency regulating practice in public schools.
-This version acknowledges the authority of the relevant state education agency to credential individuals to provide school psychological services in settings under their purview and continues to restrict those individuals to practice within those settings.
-Additionally, the title so conferred, which must include the word "school", is to be used solely while engaged in employment within those settings.
+3. The prior version of this ~~Model~~ Act included an exemption for the use of the terms "school psychologist" or "certified school psychologist" for all individuals credentialed by the state agency regulating practice in public schools (e.g., the Department of Education).
+This version acknowledges the authority of the relevant state education agency or appropriate regulatory body to credential and limit individuals to provide school psychological services in only educational settings under their jurisdiction and continues to restrict those individuals to practice within those settings.
+Additionally, the title so conferred of such practitioners, which must include the word "school" (e.g., "school psychologist") to reflect accurately their is to be used solely while engaged in employment practice scope within those such settings.

-Nothing in this Act shall be construed to prevent (cite relevant state education authority or statutory provisions) from credentialing individuals to provide school psychological services in those settings that are under the purview of the state education agency.
-Such individuals shall be restricted in their practice and the use of the title so conferred, which must include the word "school", to employment within those settings.
+Nothing in this Act shall be construed to prevent {[cite relevant state education authority or statutory provisions]} from credentialing individuals to provide school psychological services in those settings that are under the purview of the state education agency or appropriate regulatory body.
+Such individuals shall be restricted in their practice to provide school psychological services at school and educational settings and the use of the title so conferred, which must shall include the word "school," to employment practice scope within those employment settings.

-This provision is not intended to restrict the activities of licensed psychologists.
+This provision is not intended to restrict the activities of ~~Licensed~~ ~~p~~ Psychologists.

 4. Graduate students, interns, unlicensed postdoctoral trainees, and applicants for licensure are permitted to function under the supervision of a licensed psychologist, as are assistants not eligible for licensure in some states.
-None may use the title psychologist, but titles such as psychological trainee, psychological intern, psychological resident, or psychological assistant would be permissible under this exemption.
+None may use the title psychologist, but titles that would be permissible under this exemption includes such as "psychological trainee," "psychological intern," "psychological resident," "psychological testing technician," or "psychological assistant." would be permissible under this exemption.
 The supervising psychologist is responsible for the professional actions of the student, trainee, or assistant.
-The Board is required to adopt regulations defining the nature and extent of training for qualified assistants and supervision for each category.
+The Board is required to adopt regulations defining the nature and extent of training for qualified technicians or assistants and supervision for each category.